Reviews You Can Rely On

 Weight

-While weight might not be the first factor people consider when choosing walking shoes, our testing revealed that it significantly impacts comfort during long walks and all-day wear.
+While weight might not be the first factor people consider when choosing walking shoes, it can significantly impact comfort during long walks and all-day wear.
 Throughout our testing process, we carefully weighed each shoe and evaluated how its weight affected performance across different walking scenarios.

 The Feethit Slip On are very lightweight, but also don't offer much in the way of padding or support.